moonshine-software/doc/README.md

 <a name="divider"></a>
 ## Divider

-After navigation (content), a divider should be specified.
+After navigation, a divider should be specified.

 ```
 ---